open-campaign-logger/compendium-generator/CONTRIBUTING.md

 Every project must have a README.md file that explains the following:
 1. Purpose of the module.
 1. Basic configuration of the module.
+1. In the project properties ensure that the following properties are set:
+    1. **Package > General > README** - Select the README file you just created.

 ## Update Solution README.md
 After each project this file should be reviewed to see if any additional changes need to be made.